 The aim of this review in 2024 was to deliver research that enabled the current Partners determine future viability for the project, and to aid decision-making around how best to maintain and grow an international presence for visual art and architecture at the Venice Biennale in an environmentally responsible and sustainable way.

-The project completed in July 2024 - publication is planned by the Partners in due course.
+The project completed in July 2024 with the publication of findings and recommendations planned by the Partners in due course.